-Mitigation for SONGS impacts to the San Onofre kelp forest through the construction of an artificial reef is being done in phases: a short-term, small-scale experimental phase for testing different reef designs, followed by a longer-term, larger-scale mitigation phase that is intended to compensate for the kelp forest resources lost due to SONGS' operations.
-The implementation of an additional remediation phase is to be contingent on whether the mitigation phase fully compensates for the lost resources.
-The information gained from the Phase 1 Experimental Reef was used to design the larger Phase 2 Mitigation Reef.
+Mitigation for SONGS impacts to the San Onofre kelp forest through the construction of an artificial reef is being done in phases: a short-term, small-scale experimental phase for testing different reef designs (Phase 1), followed by a longer-term, largerscale mitigation phase that is intended to compensate for the kelp forest resources lost due to SONGS' operations (Phase 2).
+An additional remediation phase (Phase 3) was constructed in 2019 and 2020 after it was determined that the combined area of the Phase 1 and 2 reefs was insufficient to fully compensate for the lost resources.
+The information gained from the Phase 1 experimental reef was used to design the larger Phase 2 mitigation reef.
+The design of the Phase 3 remediation reef mirrored that of the Phase 2 reef.
 The mitigation phase is to have a minimum duration equivalent to the operating life of SONGS Units 2 and 3 including the decommissioning period to the extent there are continuing discharges.

-SONGS Unit 2 began operations in 1982 and Unit 3 in 1983.
-Both Units ceased operations in 2013, but continue to discharge approximately 2% of the volume of their full operational flow, resulting in a significantly reduced turbidity plume extending from the discharge pipes.
-This turbidity plume was the primary cause for the reduction in the San Onofre kelp bed as determined by the Marine Review Committee in the initial SONGS impact assessment studies (MRC 1989).
-In March 2019 the CCC concluded that it is unlikely that the greatly reduced flow would continue to cause significant adverse impacts to the kelp bed community off San Onofre and thus defined the operating life of SONGS as the beginning of 1982 to the end of 2013 (= 32 years).
+In March 2019 the CCC concluded that it is unlikely that the greatly reduced flow following the cessation of SONGS operations in 2013 would continue to cause significant adverse impacts to the kelp bed community off San Onofre and thus defined the operating life of SONGS as the beginning of 1982 to the end of 2013 (= 32 years).

-The CCC decided that the goal of in-kind compensation for kelp forest resources lost due to SONGS operations will most likely be met if: (1) The artificial reef is built near SONGS, but outside its influence in order to ensure that the compensation for the lost resources will occur locally rather than at a distant location far from the impacts, and (2) The artificial reef is configured to mimic the natural reef at San Onofre, which is a low relief boulder field.
+The CCC decided that the goal of in-kind compensation for kelp forest resources lost due to SONGS operations will most likely be met if: (1) the artificial reef is built near SONGS but outside its influence to ensure that the compensation for the lost resources occurs locally rather than at a distant location far from the impacts, and (2) the artificial reef is configured to mimic the impacted natural reef at San Onofre, which is a low relief boulder field.